w3c/trace-context/spec/20-http_header_format.md

 1. **Update `parent-id`**.
 The value of property `parent-id` can be set to the new value representing the ID of the current operation.
 This is the most typical mutation and should be considered a default.
-2. **Indicate recorded state**.
-The value of `recorded` flag of `trace-flags` may be set to `1` if it had value `0` before or vice versa. `parent-id` MUST be set to the new value with the `recorded` flag update.
-See details of `recorded` flag for more information on how this flag is recommended to be used.
+2. **Update `recorded`**.
+The value of `recorded` reflects the caller's recording
-3. **Update `recorded`**.
-The value of `recorded` reflects the caller's recording behavior: either the trace data were dropped or may have been recorded out-of-band.
-This mutation gives the downstream tracer information about the likelihood its parent's information was recorded.
+   behavior: either trace data was dropped or may have been recorded out-of-band - this can be indicated by toggling the flag in both directions.
+This mutation gives the downstream tracer information about the likelihood its parent's information was recorded. `parent-id` MUST be set to a new value with the `recorded` flag update.
+See details of the [`recorded` flag](#recorded-flag-00000001) for more information on how it is recommended to be used.
-4. **Restarting trace**.
+3. **Restarting trace**.
 All properties - `trace-id`, `parent-id`, `trace-flags` are regenerated.
 This mutation is used in the services defined as a front gate into secure networks and eliminates a potential denial of service attack surface.
 Implementations SHOULD clean up `tracestate` collection on